SAP-samples/partner-reference-application/Tutorials/34a-S4HC-Integration.md

 # Integrate the SAP BTP Application with SAP S/4HANA Cloud Public Edition

-In this section, you enhance Poetry Slam Manager, your SAP BTP solution, to make sure that it supports SAP S/4HANA Cloud Public Edition as back end.
+In this section, you enhance Poetry Slam Manager, your SAP BTP solution, to make sure that it supports SAP S/4HANA Cloud Public Edition as the back end.

 Front-end integration:
 1. Navigate from Poetry Slam Manager to related SAP S/4HANA Cloud Public Edition enterprise projects.